Legalize Unpermitted Work

 No matter what the nature and size of your unpermitted work, we can meet with the Building Department on your behalf, design and draft required documents, and communicate with the City Inspector during inspection to find the most economical way to bring everything up to code.

-To Get Permit For Unpermitted Work
+Contact Us Now To Permit An Unpermitted Work

 Why Do I Need to Obtain a Retroactive Building Permit for My Unpermitted Work?